HayaaQutaishat/09-time-to-practice-starting-code/README.md

 Welcome to the Quotes React App!

 This is a multi-page React app that allows users to view some quotes, sort the quotes, dive into specific quotes and add new quotes.
 It has been built using HTML, CSS, Javascript, React and React Router.
 This application is structured into a number of pages which are "All Quotes" page which is a page shows all the quotes were added by different users.
 "Add Quote" page for adding a brand new quote.
 And a "Quote Detailed" page, which is the page we go to when click on a signle quote.
+This application uses Firebase as a backend for storing and retrieving data.